econibear/RNA-sequencing-alignment/README.md

 <h2> Feature counts</h2>

-We did this by loading the files straight into R.
+We did this by loading the files straight into R. The DESeq2 package is required as well as a metadata .txt file detailing the sample numbers and timepoints.

 <h2> Submitting jobs </h2>